 When the notes are played within the same octave (as close as they possibly can be to one another) it is said to be in a closed voicing.

-If any of the notes of the triad are raised or lowered by one or more octaves it is an open voicing (or spread voicing).
+If the three notes spread out beyond one octave it is known as an open voicing (or spread voicing).
 We will explore these later on.